khatri-manit/khatri-manit.github.io/index.md

 ![](./images/adwc1.png)
 2. The console for Autonomous Data Warehouse displays.
 You can use the List Scope drop-down menu to select a compartment; in this example the gse000#### (root) compartment is selected.
 Click Create Autonomous Data Warehouse.
 ![](./images/adwc2.png)
-3.In the Create Autonomous Data Warehouse dialog, enter the following information:
+3. In the Create Autonomous Data Warehouse dialog, enter the following information:
 - Display Name - Enter a name for the data warehouse for display purposes (eg. adwapexdemo).
 -	Database Name - Use letters and numbers only, starting with a letter (eg. adwapexdemo).
 Maximum length is 14 characters.
 (Underscores not initially supported.)
 -	CPU Core Count - Number of CPUs for your service.(Minimum to be 10)